yash123-spec/mini-user-management-system/README.md

 - Backend: Deploy to Render, set env vars in dashboard
 - Frontend: Deploy to Vercel, set VITE_API_URL in dashboard
-- Make sure both use HTTPS and public URLs
+- Made sure both use HTTPS and public URLs

 ## API Documentation